iPad 3rd Gen 4G

 Safely eject the SIM card from Apple GSM/LTE devices (iPhones and iPads) and other electronic devices.

-Replace the LCD data connector on the logic board of a 3rd or 4th generation iPad.
+Replace the LCD data connector on the logic board of a 3rd generation iPad.
 This part requires microsoldering.

 iPad 2/3/4 Digitizer FPC Connector (J3010)

 Replace the a digitizer cable FPC connector on the logic board of an iPad 2, 3, or 4.
 The digitizer cable is inserted into two of these connectors on the logic board.
 Thi...

 Replace a scratched or missing exterior plastic home button face for an iPad 3 and fix a cosmetically ugly home button.
 The internal home button switch is not included.

 iPad 2/3 U2 IC

 Replace a U2 IC on the logic board of a 2nd or 3rd generation iPad.
 This part requires microsoldering.

 Replace the backlight diode on the logic board of an iPad 2, 3, 4, or 1st or 2nd generation iPad mini.
 This part requires micro soldering.